 Jeffrey Chipps Smith, Associate Editor

-We invite scholars to send an abstract before January 1, 2014 to S.P.M.Bussels@hum.leidenuniv.nl.
-This abstract will be discussed by the guest editors and the board of the Journal of Historians of Netherlandish Art.
-Remarks and comments will be sent to the authors at the beginning of February 2014.
-At that time the participants are asked to send us an advanced draft before October 15, 2014.
-This will be distributed among all other contributors.
-During a workshop in December 2014 the contributors are asked to present their own contribution and comment upon the other contributions.
-A revised version needs to be submitted by June 1, 2015.
-The guest editors, the board, and anonymous reviewers will give their comments and remarks.
-A final version needs to be submitted by December 1, 2015, whereupon the guest editors, the board and reviewers give their final approval.
-The special issue of the JHNA will be published in 2016.
+We invite scholars to send an abstract of c.
+300 words before May 1, 2014 to S.P.M.Bussels@hum.leidenuniv.nl.
+This abstract will be discussed by the guest editors and the board of Lias.
+Remarks and comments will be sent to the contributors in July 2014.
+The deadline for an advanced draft of the contribution will be December 15, 2014.
+This draft will be distributed among all other contributors and discussed during an interactive workshop in March 2015.
+A revised version, to be submitted by September 1, 2015, will be commented on by the guest editors, the board of Lias and the anonymous reviewers.
+The deadline for the final version will be February 1, 2016, after which the guest editors, the board and reviewers will give their final approval.
+The special issue of Lias will be published in Winter 2016.

 Dutch Crossing: Journal of Low Countries Studies